-- Complexity of Cell Structure (Prokaryote or Eukaryote).
+- The complexity of Cell Structure (Prokaryote or Eukaryote).

-- Complexity of the Organism’s Body (Unicellular or Multicellular and Complex).
+- The complexity of the Organism’s Body (Unicellular or Multicellular and Complex).

 - Mode of their Nutrition (Photosynthesis, Absorption or Ingestion).

-In five kingdom arrangement, the subdivisions of the old two-kingdom classification are not altered.
+In the five-kingdom arrangement, the subdivisions of the old two-kingdom classification are not altered.
 Instead, they are redistributed among additional kingdoms.
 Such an arrangement reflects the phylogeny of different lifestyles better.